+Schedule changes are made only when academically necessary.
 Schedule changes will not be made after the first week of the grading period without a recommendation from both teachers and/or an administrator.
-Please refer to the 2018-19 Curriculum Guide.
+Please refer to the 2022-23 Curriculum Guide.
 After the second week of class, any changes will result in an "F" for the class dropped and "no credit" for the new assignment, unless the student has been incorrectly placed.